Skip to main content

 default:"None"

-Optional content_chunks.id when this memory is a curated promotion of an indexed chunk.
+content_chunks.id when promoting an indexed chunk.
 Implies atomic=True.

 entity_id